THE CORTEX COLLECTIVE PHILOSOPHY

 Over time, this creates more than fatigue.
 It creates a gradual loss of autonomy as people learn that access often depends on their ability to function in ways that do not align with how their brains work.

+In many ways, systems fatigue is simply environmental mismatch at a structural level.
+It is also where heavy masking often begins.
+Many neurodivergent people become highly skilled at hiding confusion, frustration, overwhelm and uncertainty because previous experiences have taught them that these responses may be judged negatively.
 Over time, appearing capable can become more important than feeling supported.
 Asking for help may begin to feel unsafe, whilst pushing harder and compensating for difficulties becomes the default response.
 Although these strategies can be effective in the short term, they often come at a significant personal cost.
+What is often interpreted as coping may actually be adaptation, masking or survival.

 This is also where systems trauma begins.

 Repeated experiences of feeling unheard, dismissed, misunderstood or unable to successfully navigate important systems can leave lasting impacts.
-People may begin approaching appointments, meetings, phone calls or administrative tasks with anxiety long before anything has happened.
-Not because they are unwilling to engage, but because previous experiences have taught them that engagement may come at a cost.
+People may begin approaching appointments, meetings, phone calls or administrative tasks with anxiety long before anything has happened, not because they are unwilling to engage, but because previous experiences have taught them that engagement may come at a cost.

 Healthcare settings are one example.
 Emergency departments are often fast-paced, unpredictable, sensory-intense environments that place significant communication demands on people at precisely the time they may be least able to meet them.
 Yet there is often limited recognition of how neurodivergence can influence communication, information processing, sensory tolerance, interoception and emotional regulation under these conditions.